Mexican Revolution: 1917 Constitution

-Radical reforms were embedded in the constitution, in particular labor rights, agrarian reform, anticlericalism, and economic nationalism.
-The Mexican state asserted dominion over the nation's territory and resources (Article 27), which enabled land reform and expropriation of land.
-Labor was rewarded with a strong article in the 1917 constitution protecting labor rights (Article 123).
-Following the ratification of the constitution, Carranza was formally elected to the presidency of Mexico.
-Carranza and his political allies were opposed to creating a constitution that went beyond tinkering with the organizational framework of the 1857 constitution.
-The progressive faction, pejoratively called Jacobins by their opponents pushed for a constitution that enshrined new rights in the constitution itself, rather than trusting that the head of state and the apparatus of government would honor the gains.
 Although revolutionary generals were not part formal delegates to the convention, Álvaro Obregón indirectly, then directly, sided with the progressives against Carranza.
 In historian Frank Tannenbaum's assessment, "The Constitution was written by the soldiers of the Revolution, not by the lawyers, who were there [at the convention], but were generally in opposition."
 The constitution was drafted and ratified quickly, in February 1917.
 In December 1916, Villa had captured the major northern city of Torreón, with Obregón especially realizing that Villa was a continuing threat to the Constitutionalist regime.
 Zapata and his peasant followers in Morelos also never put down their guns and remained a threat to the government in Mexico City.
 Incorporating radical aspects of Villa's program and the Zapatistas' Plan of Ayala, the constitution became a way to outflank the two opposing revolutionary factions.

 Carranza was elected president under the new constitution, and once formally in office, largely ignored or actively undermined the more radical aspects of the constitution.
 Obregón returned to Sonora and began building a power base that would launch his presidential campaign in 1919, which included the new labor organization headed by Luis N. Morones, the Regional Confederation of Mexican Workers (CROM).
 Carranza increasingly lost support of labor, crushing strikes against his government.
 Carranza did not move forward on land reform, fueling increasing opposition from peasants.
 In an attempt to suppress the continuing armed opposition conflict in Morelos, Carranza sent General Pablo González with troops.
 Going further, Carranza ordered the assassination of Emiliano Zapata in 1919.
 It was a huge blow, but Zapatista General Genovevo de la O continued to lead the armed struggle there.